PLEASE DO YOUR RESEARCH ON DIFFERENT ADOPTION GROUPS AND THEN PICK ONLY ONE TO APPLY TO -

 - NEW - we will ask you to bring a tag to the adoption that says "If I'm loose, I'm lost".
 This tag should include your home phone number, cell phone number and possibly your address (not necessary).
 We will call you after the first few days to see how things are going.
 Of course, you can call us if you have any concerns or questions about your new greyhound.

-Please Note: GFNJ has increased the adoption fee by $35
+Please Note: GFNJ has increased the adoption fee as of 4/15/14

-Greyhound Friends of NJ, Inc., has raise its adoption fee from $200 to $235 effective Oct.
-1, 2005 as a result of increased costs, particularly in the area of health care.
+Greyhound Friends of NJ, Inc., has raise its adoption fee from $235 to $260 effective April 15, 2014 as a result of increased costs, particularly in the area of health care and transportation.
+The last adoption fee increase was in 2005.

-The new donation --still among the lowest in the area--now will include automatic deworming of all dogs and a leash and martingale collar.
+The new donation includes automatic deworming of all dogs and a leash and martingale collar.
 Leashes and collars have been sold to adopters at a cost of $15 per set.
 Muzzles will continue to be provided at no cost to those adopters who have small pets.

 Even with the increase, the overall cost of vetting and maintaining the dogs will exceed the adoption donation income, and outside fund-raising will continue to be essential.
 Donations are always welcome, and adopters are reminded that GFNJ qualifies for matching funds from employers who have charitable contribution programs.